 Generally, people with higher incomes engaged to a greater extent in healthy behaviours, such as eating fruit and vegetables, and to a lesser extent in unhealthy ones, such as smoking

 Increased physical activity may contribute to the reduction of mortality for a range of causes of death and in particular from cardiovascular disease.
-In 2014, the share of the EU-28 adult population who did aerobic and muscle-strengthening exercises was 12.6 % (see Figure 12).
+In 2014, the share of the EU adult population who did aerobic and muscle-strengthening exercises was 12.4 % (see Figure 12).
 This share ranged from a high of 31.3 % in Sweden and upwards of 25.0 % of the adult populations in Finland, Denmark and Austria, down to less than 10.0 % of the adult population in 13 of the EU Member States, among which there were three — Croatia, Poland and Romania — where less than 5.0 % of the adult population did aerobic and muscle-strengthening exercises.

-A much higher share (17.4 %) of the EU-28 adult population with a tertiary level of educational attainment (ISCED levels 5-8) did aerobic and muscle-strengthening exercises in 2014, when compared with the corresponding share (8.1 %) for people with a low level of educational attainment (ISCED levels 0-2).
+A much higher share (17.4 %) of the EU adult population with a tertiary level of educational attainment (ISCED levels 5-8) did aerobic and muscle-strengthening exercises when compared with the corresponding share (8.2 %) for people with a low level of educational attainment (ISCED levels 0-2).
 This pattern was repeated in all but one of the EU Member States, with the only exception being Lithuania, where a slightly higher proportion of people with a low level of educational attainment did aerobic and muscle-strengthening exercise.
-It was commonplace to find a much higher share of the adult population with a tertiary level of educational attainment doing aerobic and muscle-strengthening exercise, this was particularly true in some of the Member States with the lowest overall levels of participation.
+It was commonplace to find a much higher share of the adult population with a tertiary level of educational attainment doing aerobic and muscle-strengthening exercise.
+This was particularly true in some of the Member States with the lowest overall levels of participation.
 For example, adults with a high level of educational attainment were three or more times as likely to do aerobic and muscle-strengthening exercises as adults with a low level of educational attainment in Portugal, Cyprus and Malta, with this ratio almost rising to four times as high in Greece.